Message Type Identification of Binary Network Protocols using Continuous Segment Similarity: Introduction

-\IEEEpubidadjcol As the mentioned surveys show, current methods for traffic analysis mainly focus on textual protocols, which use separators and keywords that are discernible by natural language processing (NLP).
+As the mentioned surveys show, current methods for traffic analysis mainly focus on textual protocols, which use separators and keywords that are discernible by natural language processing (NLP).
 Most binary network protocols, which represent data in concise bit patterns, lack these structural features required for NLP.
 Most of the few known methods tailored for binary protocols are derived from bio-informatics algorithms, e.\,g., Needleman-Wunsch~\cite{needleman_general_1970}.
 When analyzing network protocols by these algorithms, messages commonly are interpreted as sequences of bytes.
 To work around the exponential complexity of na\"ive multiple sequence alignment~\cite{wang_complexity_1994}, known applications for message analysis use the agglomerative clustering of UPGMA~\cite{sokal_statistical_1958}.
 The algorithm recursively \textit{agglomerates}, i.\,e. merges, similar pairs of clusters.
 This process builds a phylogenetic guide-tree with a complexity of the square of the amount of sequences~\cite{wang_complexity_1994}.

 In the bio-informatics use case, a phylogenetic tree is favorable, since it reflects the evolution of genome sequences.
 For protocol messages, no evolutionary relations exist, thus the computational overhead of agglomerative clustering is unnecessary.
 Moreover, aligning individual byte values detaches them from their context.
 This loss of context is undesirable since the exact same value cannot be unconditionally expected in multiple independent messages of binary protocols; this may lead to spurious relationships of values across messages.

 In contrast, our segment-based approach is designed to provide better efficiency while improving the result quality at the same time.
 To accomplish this, instead of aligning byte-by-byte, we first split messages into segments using computationally cheap heuristics, like cutting them into fixed length chunks or applying a more advanced approach called NEMESYS~\cite{kleber_nemesys:_2018}.
 Based on domain knowledge about the characteristics of typical network messages, we then derive message types from these segmented messages.
 Since we deal with unknown protocols, structure and data values are obscured.
 Thus, like previous approaches, we must rely on general domain knowledge about network protocols.
 We obtained this knowledge from analyzing numerous binary protocols in order to ensure our approach's general applicability.
 From this knowledge, we derive assumptions that allow us to design heuristic methods on which our approach relies.
 These heuristics do not rely on phylogenetic relations, enabling us to use a more efficient clustering algorithm.